marcusgia2505/classsExGameInstructions/docs/index.rst

 The chapter "Elements" provides an overview of all elements which can be used to develop own games.

-The chapter "References" provides a list of variables and functions for advanced programmers.
+The chapter "Programming" provides a list of variables and functions for advanced programmers.

 Version and new features
 ========================